 Overhead shot of hands around a white bowl with mashed potatoes and roast beef.
 Bowl is surrounded by a towel, gravy boat, and bowls or fresh parsley and salt and pepper.

-• Chuck Roast: Because it has more fat, chuck roast is my preferred option for this recipe, however bottom round, top round, or brisket will also work.
+• Because it has more fat, chuck roast is my preferred option for this recipe, however I tested with bottom round, top round, or brisket and all work.

 Close-up overhead shot of slow cooker with shredded roast beef and pepperoncini peppers.
 Slow cooker is surrounded by a bowl of mashed potatoes and a gravy boat.